chrisminnick/professional-reactjs/lab4.5.md

 7. Delete the App.tsx file that was created by Vite

+8. Rename Main.jsx to MainContainer.tsx and fix import in App.js

+9. Rename your custom components to have .tsx extensions.

-8. Enter `npm run dev` to start the development server.
+10. Enter `npm run dev` to start the development server.